ADVANCED, NON-INVASIVE TEST CHANGES LIVES

 Azoospermia is the term that’s used when a standard semen analysis finds no sperm in the ejaculate.
 However, a revolutionary new procedure, the Extended Sperm Search & Microfreeze (ESSM), finds and freezes small numbers of sperm in 44% of men with azoospermia.
 This groundbreaking lab test is performed by dividing the entire semen sample into 5 micro-liter droplets and carefully scanning the drops under a high-powered microscope.
-Any sperm located are placed on a specialized device, called SpermVD, and cryopreserved for use in intracytoplasmic sperm injection (ICSI-IVF).
+Any moving sperm that are located are placed on a specialized device, called a SpermVD, and cryopreserved for future use with in-vitro fertilization and intracytoplasmic sperm injection (ICSI-IVF).

 The SpermVD’s innovative design allows individual sperm to be transferred to a microdroplet for freezing.
-Because the sperm are successfully frozen in such a small quantity of fluid, over 90% of them survive the freeze and thaw process, and also makes them easily found when thawed on the day they are needed to inject into their partner’s egg (ICSI).
+Because the sperm are successfully frozen in such a small quantity of fluid, over 90% of them survive the freeze and thaw process.
+It also makes them easily found when thawed on the day they are needed to inject into their partner’s egg leading to higher cycle success rates.

 - This makes it much more likely that sperm will be found than when the sperm are frozen in conventional vials.